 It’s possible to issue a corporate ID in the form of a card and/or a mobile phone ID to a new employee – and to grant the correct digital and physical access rights – with a single click of the mouse.
-Any large company could set up such a solution in just a few months without any trouble, writes Magnus Malmström, vice president for Product & Delivery at identity and security company Nexus Group.
+Any large company could set up such a solution in just a few months without any trouble, writes Magnus Malmström, CEO at identity and security company Nexus Group.

 Access, both digital and physical, is a topic I have spent a lot of time discussing with customers and industry experts, yet I still find it a struggle to explain it to my kids or parents.
 The technical terms, the shorthand that makes sense at a conference or in an industry insiders’ conversation, mean nothing to them.
 It’s no surprise then that such insider talk means little to any business whose main focus is, well, another business than security by better identities.

 So, demoralized by their blank stares, I tried a new approach, such as: “An employee can trust in the convenience of a mobile log-in from anywhere to her corporate network, just as she does for log-in to her bank with a mobile device” or…